SGrannemann/Star-Trek-Scripts-NLP-Playground/README.md

 - now you can use the preprocessing.py script (in the preprocessing folder) that will create a pandas DataFrame with both the scripts and the plot descriptions.
 You will need to comment out the lines with the bigrams towards the end.
 - Train the bigram model via collocation_creation.py.
 - use preprocessing again so the DataFrame contains the bigram version of the text too.
 (Uncomment the respective lines again.)
-- Run word2vec_training.py to create the word2vec vector embedding model of the corpus.
+- Run word2vec_doc2vec_creation.py to create the word2vec vector embedding model of the corpus and the doc2vec embeddding model.
-- You can now use the query_scoring.py script to query the corpus based on TFIDF, LSA and word2vec.
+- You can now use the query_scoring.py script to query the corpus based on TFIDF, LSA, word2vec and doc2vec.
 Have fun - and do not hesitate to give feedback :)

 ## Project structure